ghallberg-nbtt/special-lamp/README.md

 # special-lamp
-You can find code and wiring diagrams for my media posts here
+You can find code and wiring diagrams for my media posts here.
+Help yourself, learn and have fun.